WayScience/pyroptosis_signature_data_analysis/3.Linear_Modeling/README.md

 ## Linear Modeling of CellProfiler features to understand differences between treatments and control.

-Run data through a linear model to determine which features contribute the most to the beta coefficients of the model and thus are important features to use to predict the y axis, in this case is treatment
+Fit a series of linear models (one per feature) to determine which features contribute the most to the differences between treatments and controls (highest beta coefficients) adjusting for cell count per well.